hpi-epic/BP2021/README.md

 recommerce -c exampleprinter
 ```

-If you are using the default configuration files provided by `recommerce --get-defaults`, this exampleprinter run will create an in-depth HTML-Slideshow of the run in the `results/exampleprinter` folder within your datapath.
+If you are using the default configuration files provided by `recommerce --get-defaults`, this exampleprinter run will also create an in-depth HTML-Slideshow of the run in the `results/exampleprinter` folder within your datapath.

 ## 2. Installing dependencies